anarichter/anarichter.github.io/_pages/about.md

 # (<a href="/cv/">here</a>)
 ---

-hi, there – I'm Ana! <br> Creating this website came as a coding exercise (to start learning a little about GitHub) and I ended up designing it to include my CV and other things I like.
+hi, there – I'm Ana!

+Creating this website came as a coding exercise (to start learning a little about GitHub) and I ended up designing it to include my CV and other things I like.
 But this is a page under construction, so please, bear with me :-)